Dudu (footballer, born 1992): Palmeiras

 After almost being signed by Corinthians, on 11 January 2015 Dudu joined rival Palmeiras on a four-year contract.
 While being among the most important players in the squad, Dudu was also criticised by the fans due to his temperamental behavior on the pitch, which included being sent-off during the 2015 Campeonato Paulista finals after hitting the referee.
 He helped Palmeiras win the 2015 Copa do Brasil, by scoring twice in the final match against Santos.
 By the start of the 2016 season, the attitude problems were no longer an issue as Dudu took over as club captain following an elbow injury from former captain Fernando Prass.
 He then led the team to another title, the 2016 Campeonato Brasileiro, the ninth in the club's history.

 In March 2018, he extended his contract until 2022.
 After the arrival of Roger Machado as the new head coach, Dudu was no longer wearing the armband for the team, while still being a regular starter on the left side of the attack.

+Loan to Al-Duhail

+Dudu spent the 2020–21 season on loan at Qatar Stars League side Al-Duhail, making 35 appearances and scoring 15 goals across all competitions.

+Return to Palmeiras

+In July 2021, Dudu returned to Palmeiras ahead of the 2021 Copa Libertadores final stages, appearing in seven matches and scoring twice in the team's winning campaign.
+He also played an important role in the team's 2022 Campeonato Brasileiro Série A title, appearing in all 38 rounds, scoring seven goals and receiving his fifth nomination to the Bola de Prata team of the year award.

+Return to Cruzeiro

+On 23 December 2024, it was announced the return of Dudu to Cruzeiro on a three-year deal.
+On 26 April 2025, after getting into a public dispute with team manager Leonardo Jardim for being relegated to the bench in recent matches, Dudu was barred from first team activities indefinitely.
+On 2 May, he and Cruzeiro reached an agreement for the termination of his contract.

+Atlético Mineiro

+On 6 May 2025, Dudu joined Atlético Mineiro on a deal running until December 2027.